ettolrach/open-lilybot/README.md

 * Create a new bot yourself by going to Discord's Developer Portal.
 * Copy the token and paste it to a file called `token.txt` in the same directory as the where the bot (`bot.js`) is located.
-* If not already done, install Lilypond, and run `npm install discord.js` in the same directory.
+* If not already done, install Lilypond, and run `npm install` in the same directory.
+* Optionally, change the prefix as defined in `config.json`.
-* Run `node bot.js` in your favourite terminal.
+* Run `node bot` in your favourite terminal.

 ## Configuration